 Just like basil, it’s very easy to grow around the house.
 The only trick to sage is to don’t overwater and overfertilize the plants.
 Teas and tinctures made from sage are great against pharyngitis, tonsillitis, and for sore throats, in general.
 The plant’s crushed leaves can be made into a poultice, quite efficient at dealing with cuts, bruises, sores, and burns.

 To make tea from sage leaves, rip two or three, wash them thoroughly, and put them I cup.
 Add boiled water and allow them to infuse a couple of minutes.

-As a natural remedy, it boasts quite a record: detoxes body, relieves migraines, improves blood circulation, rids you of morning breath, and also helps with any bouncy-bouncy (sex) related problems.
+As a natural remedy, it boasts quite a record: detoxes the body, relieves migraines, improves blood circulation, rids you of morning breath, and also helps with any bouncy-bouncy (sex) related problems.
 Granny wrote down that rosemary works best if it’s grounded into a fine powder.
 Take a teaspoon of this stuff every morning, before breakfast.
 Keep into under your tongue for 15 minutes then swallow.

 No soup or broth would ever taste the same without parley.
 I myself make sure to have an ample supply of this plant, regardless of the season.
 As a health aid, parsley’s packed with vitamins A and C. More than that, the increased iodine content makes parley not only great anti-rad food but also a great thyroid regulator.

-If you have kidney stones, juice made from freshly-picked parsley leaves can alleviate some symptoms, especially the going to the toilet for the number one part.
+If you have kidney stones, juice made from freshly-picked parsley leaves can alleviate some symptoms, especially going to the toilet for the number one part.
 Just stick a handful of parsley leaves into the blender, add a small cup of water, and some lemon juice.

-Mix it, pour into a mug, and drink it on an empty stomach.
+Mix it, pour it into a mug, and drink it on an empty stomach.
 You should also know that parsley’s also good for the ladies if it’s first eaten by gents (wink, wink).